 Once at surface, fluids will be diverted by temporary pipework to a three (3) phase separator, which will separate out oil, gas and produced fluids.
 Oil and produced fluids will be diverted via temporary pipework to dedicated storage tanks onsite for subsequent offsite removal for sale and disposal respectively.
 Oil, which for clarity is not considered a waste, will be transported by a licenced haulier to a permitted refinery for sale.
 Formation water cannot be reused onsite due to unknown components within the formation water and high salinity.
-Therefore, formation water is considered a waste, and will be tested at a laboratory and its components determined and will be transported by a licenced haulier to reate the transported by a licenced at a laboratory and its components determined and will be transported by a licenced haulier to an Environment Agency permitted water treatment facility where it is processed, treated and discharged in accordance with the permitted controls of the water treatment facility.
+Therefore, formation water is considered a waste, and will be tested at a laboratory and its components determined and will be transported by a licenced haulier to an Environment Agency permitted water treatment facility where it is processed, treated and discharged in accordance with the permitted controls of the water treatment facility.